More coverage disruptions at BBC as Lineker crisis deepens

 “It’s been a difficult day and I’m sorry that audiences have been affected and they haven’t got the programming,” Davie said on Saturday.
 “We are working very hard to resolve the situation and make sure that we get output back on air.”

-Lineker, 62, is one of Britain’s most influential media figures and the BBC’s highest earner, with an income of 1.35 million pounds ($1.6 million) last year.
+Lineker, 62, is one of Britain’s most influential media figures and was paid 1.35 million pounds ($1.6 million) by the BBC last year.

 One of England’s greatest strikers with 48 goals in 80 international appearances, he was a household name in Britain even before he became chief “Match of the Day” presenter in 1999.